omkarmark9/mapreduce-pageRank/README.md

 # mapreduce-pageRank
-Map-Reduce design to imlement Page Rank, iteratively
+Map-Reduce design to imlement Page Rank, iteratively (on Hadoop)